mesalock-linux/mesalink/README.md

 [sct](https://github.com/ctz/sct.rs).
 With them, MesaLink provides the following features that are considered secure for most use cases:

-* TLS 1.2 and TLS 1.3 draft 23
+* TLS 1.2 and TLS 1.3 draft 28
-* ECDSA or RSA server authentication
+* ECDSA and RSA server authentication
 * Forced hostname validation
 * Forward secrecy using ECDHE; with curve25519, nistp256 or nistp384 curves.
 * Safe and fast crypto primitives from BoringSSL